Adamcake/Bolt/app/README.md

 Svelte uses [Vite](https://vitejs.dev/guide/why.html) under the hood, which is a fantastic build and testing tool.
 This app also uses [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html) over JavaScript.
 There are plenty of reasons for this, check out their site for more information!

-This was mentioned in the other README, but in case you missedd it:
+This was mentioned in the other README, but in case you missed it:
 Instead of `npm` and a `package-lock.json`, the frontend uses `bun` with a `bun.lockb`.
 Checkout [Bun](https://bun.sh/docs) to see why!
 Bun can be easily installed using npm:
 ```bash
 npm install -g bun
 ```

-Begin by running `bun install`, this will install all necesssary dependancies for development and release.
+Begin by running `bun install`, this will install all necessary dependencies for development and release.
 Take a look inside the `package.json` file, this will show you all the different packages being used as well as the commands you can run using `bun run [COMMAND]`.

 Because we are developing inside of [CEF](https://github.com/chromiumembedded/cef), here are some recommendation when doing development:

--   Use `-D BOLT_HTML_DIR=/app/dist`, `-D BOLT_DEV_SHOW_DEVTOOLS=1`, and `-D BOLT_DEV_LAUNCHER_DIRECTORY=1` when initializing cmake.
+-   Use `-D BOLT_HTML_DIR=/app/dist`, `-D BOLT_DEV_SHOW_DEVTOOLS=1`, and `-D BOLT_DEV_LAUNCHER_DIRECTORY=1` when initialising cmake.
 This will allow us to debug and take advantage of hot reloading when we make changes in our files.
 -   Use `bun run watch`.
 This is a wrapper for `vite build --watch`.
 The reason we prefer this over `bun run dev` is because CEF wants plain html, js, and css files.
 Perhaps there is a way to get the dev server working with CEF, but building after every change is fast enough (100ms or less).

 General folder structure: